Archives : January-2023

 Cross-prompting, “anomaly placeholding”, or just “prompting” is a compositional technique wherein a future series slot is used in a work of containment fiction, prompting its eventual creation based on the context of the initial use.
 For example, if in a theoretical RPC-2830 article, a not-yet created “RPC-3042” is mentioned as being a sentient weather phenomenon, ..

 Note: This article is about an article that no longer occupies the stated numerical designation (“non-viable”).
-The initial SCP-1926 (“Meet The Mewts”, “The Mewts”) was a containment fiction article posted to the SCP Foundation Wiki on March 28, 2013, about magical, animated children’s plush toys, called “Mewts”.[1]https://web.archive.org/web/20190129210348/https://scp-wiki.wikidot.com/scp-1926 The article was well-received and enjoyed notoriety and ..
+SCP-1926, originally known as “Meet The Mewts” or simply “The Mewts,” was a containment fiction article posted to the SCP Foundation Wiki on March 28, 2013.
+The article featured magical, animated children’s plush toys called “Mewts.”[1]https://web.archive.org/web/20190129210348/https://scp-wiki.wikidot.com/scp-1926 Though initially well-received ..

 “The entries that were moved to the EditThis wiki were the original works of the users on /x/ and /b/.
 With the creation of the SCP Series wiki, the community began to post fewer and fewer threads on 4chan, instead writing directly to the wiki.
 As such, /x/ and /b/ ceased to be the primary ..